 What Are Words Worth?

-But then tragedy happened upon America, and Trump’s street hustle theater evolved into racist propaganda.
-Here was a ruthless, unfeeling, and uncaring man who understood the mix of the obtuse and the precise to inflame white grievance.
-When you are trying to establish a white nationalist autocracy using the language of democracy, contorting words is a necessity.
-The moment Trump took his oath to “American Carnage,” the clock began ticking on the sacrosanctity of accountability and truth.
+When America blinked, Trump’s street hustle theater evolved into racist and anti-immigrant propaganda.
+Here was the king of bad-faith relationships, a ruthless, coldblooded man who understood the mix of the obtuse and the precise to inflame white grievance.
+When you are trying to establish a white nationalist autocracy using the language of democracy, stretching and contorting words on a torture rack is a necessity.
+The moment Trump took his oath to “American Carnage,” the clock began ticking on accountability and truth.

 Since the shock of January 6, it feels as if Trumpism has reached new ideological ground where democratic rhetoric isn’t even necessary.
 The strongman language of dominance is out there in the open, and Trump supporters no longer need to lie about anything but numbers.
-When the counting of the certified votes resumed late on January 6, Ohio Congressman Jim Jordan in his circa-1989 seventh-grade Catholic school wardrobe repeated his bald-faced lie that 80 million Americans were questioning the election results.
+When the counting of the certified votes resumed late on January 6, Ohio Congressman Jim Jordan repeated his bald-faced lie that 80 million Americans were questioning the election results.
 This was a handy number to lob since Trump would have won the popular vote if he had received 80 million of the votes cast and not 74,222,593.

-One of the most emblematic images of the new 117th Congress was Greene wearing a face mask that read “CENSORED”—much like René Magritte’s surrealistic painting of a tobacco pipe proclaiming “This is not a pipe.”
+One of the most absurd images of the 117th Congress was Marjorie Taylor Greene wearing a face mask that read “CENSORED”—much like René Magritte’s surrealistic painting of a tobacco pipe proclaiming “This is not a pipe.”
 Senator Mitch McConnell also pulled a Magritte at Trump’s impeachment: after voting to acquit, he condemned the former president as “practically and morally responsible for provoking the events” of January 6.

 Words in papers, words in books